mudulo/azlyricscrapper/README.md

 ## Getting Started

-This repo is a scrapper for azlyrics that exposes an http endpoint , with one endpoint **/search?song=[song description]** which expects a get parameter for the "artist, song description (no specific order or delimiters since this is a search query)" and then returns lyrics,
+This is a scrapper for azlyrics that exposes an http endpoint , with one endpoint **/search?song=[song description]** which expects a get parameter for the "artist, song description (no specific order or delimiters since this is a search query)" and then returns lyrics,

 ## Built With

 * [Golang](https://golang.org/) - The programming alnguage used
-* [Redis](https://redis.io/) - To Cache frequent requests for max 24 hours
+* [Redis](https://redis.io/) - To Cache frequent requests, for 24 hours.
+This is implemented such that if a given lyric request (page) has been served, the reponse body is cached, set to expire in 24 hours.
+Then for every subsequent request for the same resets the expiry to 24 hours.

+Consequently if the page is not requested again for 24 hours, the key expires in Redis and will only be stored again if it is requested.

 ### Installing